matrix-org/matrix-appservice-irc/docs/getting_started.md

 Getting started
 ---------------

-This guide is written for server administrators who would like to setup their own IRC bridge to one or more networks.
+This guide is written for server administrators who would like to set up their own IRC bridge to one or more networks.

 # Setup